 Haskell Matrices.
 A Monad in Practicality: Controlling Time - Soreλ\a's Basement.
 Concurrency is quite a big deal, specially these days where everything must be “web scale.”

 The task is simple enough, but as usual, in Haskell it was particularly pleasant, and lead to some interesting discoveries about folding and monoids.
 The code is available here, if you want to fiddle with it as you read.
 Start with simply merging two (presumed) sorted lists.
-The Implementation of Functional Programming Languages.
+This code is about as clear as it could be: To merge multiple lists, we can use a fold, which makes quick work of the task: This works, but is isn’t optimal.
+Thus, the merges are performed in a linear cascade: When a value is produced from the merge, on average, half the cascade will be traversed finding the next value.
+Because merge2 is an associative operation, the merges could instead be arranged in a tree: The number of applications of merge2 is about the same: n−1 vs. n.
+Let’s create this kind of fold:

 The idea goes back to the adjunction between extension and intension in set theory—you can define a set by its extension, that is by listing its elements: or by its intension, that is by characterizing those elements: Expressions in the latter form are called set comprehensions.
 They inspired a programming notation in the SETL language from NYU, and have become widely known through list comprehensions in languages like Haskell.
 The structure needed of sets or of lists to make this work is roughly that of a monad, and Phil Wadler showed how to generalize comprehensions to arbitrary monads, which led to the “do” notation in Haskell.
-List comprehensions.
-Procrustean Mathematics.
-This post is a bit of a divergence from my norm.
+List comprehensions as is drawn from and from and such that.
+Typeclassopedia.

 Parallelism.
 Generics.
 FRP.
 Monads.
 Monoids.